mrange/PushStream6/BLOG.md

 }
 ```

 While a bit more code one can see that thanks to `inline` and `InlineIfLambda` everything is inlined into something that looks like decently efficient code.
-We can also spot a reason why `FasterPushStream` does a bit worse than `Baseline` and that is that the PushStream includes a short-cutting mechanism that allows the receiver to say it doesn't want to receive more values.
-This allows implement `First` efficiently.
+We can also spot a reason why `FasterPushStream` does a bit worse than `Baseline` as the PushStream includes a short-cutting mechanism that allows the receiver to say it doesn't want to receive more values.
+This is to allow implementing `tryHead` and similar operations efficiently.

 ### PushStream decompiled